MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/general-document.md

 :::moniker range="doc-intel-4.0.0"

 > [!IMPORTANT]
-> Starting with Document Intelligence versions **2024-02-29-preview, 2023-10-31-preview** and going forward, the general document model (prebuilt-document) is deprecated.
+> Starting with Document Intelligence versions **v4.0 preview versions** and going forward, the general document model (prebuilt-document) is deprecated.
 To extract key-value pairs, selection marks, text, tables, and structure from documents, use the following models:

 | Feature   | version| Model ID |
 |----------  |---------|--------|